Lye concentration versus Water:lye ratio

 |40||1.50||Good choice for 100% olive oil soap and other slow saponifying recipes.
 Pros: Chance of gelling and "glycerin rivers" is very low.
 Other pros and cons are same as for 33% lye concentration (2.03 water:lye ratio).|

-The lowest amount of water in proportion to alkali that can be used.
-Any soap recipe can be made with a 50% lye concentration, but most soapers prefer to use more water.
-This is the most NaOH or KOH that will dissolve in water at room temperature.
+Any soap recipe can be made using a 50% lye solution, but most soapers prefer to use more water.

 More about Water:Lye Ratio